-Whom can I speak to if I want to ask questions before I come for my family history screening mammogram?
+Whom can I speak to if I want to ask questions before I come for my Mammogram?

-The breast care nurses can be contacted on 01902 695144 during office hours of 8:30am and 4:00pm.
-There is a 24 hour answer machine on this line and if the breast care nurses are unavailable then please leave your name and telephone number and someone will return your call as soon as possible.
+The breast care nurses can be contacted on 01902 695144, office hours are 8.30am - 4pm Monday to Friday.
+There is a 24 hour answer machine therefore if the breast care nurses are not available, please leave your name and telephone number and one of the nurses will return your call as soon as possible.

-Alternatively if you would like to speak to a radiographer / sonographer about the procedure then please call 01902 695923 during office hours of 8.30am to 5pm.
+Alternatively if you would like to speak to a radiographer about the examination please call 01902 695923, office hours are 8.30am - 5pm.